Jhonatanzr/GifsApp/README.md

 Run `ng serve` for a dev server.
 Navigate to `http://localhost:4200/`.
 The application will automatically reload if you change any of the source files.

+## website deployed

+visit the https://vermillion-salamander-c98ff5.netlify.app/ website to view the deployed application

 ## Code scaffolding

 Run `ng generate component component-name` to generate a new component.
 You can also use `ng generate directive|pipe|service|class|guard|interface|enum|module`.